-The first theorem states that $\hat{h}_1^m$ converges almost surely to the global minimum of $D(h,h_1)$, given that the global minimum is unique.
-Alternatively, the theorem implies the sample minimizer converges to the population minimizer. \begin{theorem} If $D(h,h_1)$ has a unique global minimum at $h'$, then $\hat{h}_1^m$ converges almost surely to $h'$ as $m$ goes to infinity.
+The first theorem states that $\hat{h}_1^m$ converges almost surely to a global minimum of $D(h,h_1)$.
+Alternatively, the theorem implies the sample minimizer converges to the population minimizer. \begin{theorem} The estimator $\hat{h}_1^m$ converges almost surely to the set of global minimizers of $D(h,h_1)$ as $m$ goes to infinity.
 That is,

 \end{theorem}